Home | Browse Topics | Individual rights & freedoms | Privacy and information | Overview of the privacy and information laws

 • the Ombudsman.

-Other laws can authorise an organisation or individual to do something that would otherwise breach the Privacy Act.
-For example, section 15 of the Oranga Tamariki Act 1989 allows anyone to report suspected child abuse to Oranga Tamariki / Ministry for Children (which has replaced Child, Youth and Family) or to the police, without breaching the rules about disclosing personal information.
+Some individuals or organisations are allowed to give out information in a way that would usually breach the Privacy Act, if they have been authorised to do so by another law.
+For example, sections 15 and 16 of the Oranga Tamariki Act 1989 allows anyone to report suspected child abuse to the police or to Oranga Tamariki / Ministry for Children without breaching the rules in the Act about disclosing personal information.

 Did this answer your question?